abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

    >Note: If you get any option to install any extension, please enter **Y**.

-3. From JumpVM,Open a new powershell session and then in the new shell you will have kubectl access to your cluster.
+3. From JumpVM, open a new PowerShell session, and then in the new shell, you will have kubectl access to your cluster.
 Try running some kubectl commands for yourself.

     ![](media/kubconnected.png)

 ## Summary

-In this exercise, you created a Logical Network for Azure Local for AKS, created an Entra Group for authentication of AKS, created AKS on Azure Local using Azure Portal and connected to the Azure Local AKS.
+In this exercise, you created a Logical Network for Azure Local for AKS, created an Entra Group for authentication of AKS, created AKS on Azure Local using Azure Portal, and connected to the Azure Local AKS.

 ### You have successfully completed the lab.
-Click on Next >> to proceed with next exercise.
+Click on Next >> to proceed with the next exercise.